-OverDrive provides library patrons remote access to a large collection of premium audiobooks, e-books, and music from their website.
+Libby, or OverDrive provides library patrons remote access to a large collection of premium audiobooks, e-books, and music from their website.
 It supports downloads to personal computers, Ipod(R), iPhone(R), iPad(TM), Android(TM), Sony(R)Reader, Kindle, and numerous other mobile devices.

 Install the Libby app from your device's app store.